net-funkyrobot/carpet/__brick__/{{package-name}}/README.md

 - Runs the `build_runner` to generate `freezed` and `json_serializable` code.
 - Creates a Firebase project with an Android and iOS app
 - Runs `flutterfire` CLI to create `firebase_options.dart` file with the Firebase app's credentials.

-If you've cloned this project and the Firebase infrastructure has already been created DON'T WORRY.
-Running `make prepare` will not attempt to recreate it (as the project will already have the appropriate Makefile stamps in `.stamps/`).

 ### Step two: Add Firebase Auth identity providers